A Polynomial-Time Algorithm for Computing the Exact Convex Hull in High-Dimensional Spaces: Abstract

 \section{Abstract}

-This study introduces a novel algorithm for computing the convex hull of a point set in high-dimensional Euclidean space.
-The method iteratively solves a sequence of dynamically updated quadratic programming (QP) problems for each point and leverages the solutions to provide theoretical guarantees for exact convex hull identification.
-Given \( n \) points in an \( m \)-dimensional space, the algorithm achieves a best-case time complexity of \( O(nm^p) \), where \( p \) depends on the specific QP solver employed (e.g., an interior-point method).
-In the worst case, the complexity increases to \( O(n h^{p+1}) \), where \( h \) denotes the minimal number of vertices defining the convex hull.
-The approach is particularly well-suited for large-scale, high-dimensional datasets, where exponential-time algorithms become computationally infeasible.
+This study presents a novel algorithm for identifying the set of extreme points that constitute the exact convex hull of a point set in high-dimensional Euclidean space.
+The proposed method iteratively solves a sequence of dynamically updated quadratic programming (QP) problems for each point and exploits their solutions to provide theoretical guarantees for exact convex hull identification.
+For a dataset of \( n \) points in an \( m \)-dimensional space, the algorithm achieves a dimension-independent worst-case time complexity of \( O(n^{p+2} \log(1/\epsilon)) \), where \( p \) depends on the choice of QP solver (e.g., \( p = 4 \) corresponds to the worst-case bound when using an interior-point method), and \( \epsilon \) denotes the target numerical precision (i.e., the optimality tolerance of the QP solver).

+The proposed method is applicable to spaces of arbitrary dimensionality and exhibits particular efficiency in high-dimensional settings, owing to its polynomial-time complexity, whereas existing exponential-time algorithms become computationally impractical.